johannesharmse/watsonNLU/README.md

 This section provides an overview of each of the functions.
 Please refer to <a href="#installation">Installation</a> for more usage details.

+More information and examples can be found in the [User Manual](https://github.com/johannesharmse/watsonNLU/blob/master/vignettes/user_manual.md) and the [Installation Manual](https://github.com/johannesharmse/watsonNLU/blob/master/vignettes/install_manual.md).

 #### Authentication

 The authentication function will take the credentials generated [here](https://console.bluemix.net/services/natural-language-understanding/3464cdba-a428-4934-945e-3dfd87d4e49c/?paneId=credentials&new=true&env_id=ibm:yp:us-south&org=89ae7f05-90ac-4efa-a089-e0a83704a79e&space=24853127-1fa6-4544-9835-e230bed91e8e) (you must be signed into your account).